 Conquering the Appalachian Trail isn’t just achieved by lacing up and hiking the 2,100 miles from Georgia to Maine over the course of several months.
-Growing in popularity is an Appalachian Trail road trip, where travelers cruise the Eastern seaboard taking in the sights from the comfort of their own vehicle, especially any of these top road trip cars.
+Growing in popularity with road trips is an Appalachian Trail road trip, where travelers cruise the Eastern seaboard taking in the sights from the comfort of their own vehicle, especially any of these top road trip cars.

 - Most hikers travel Northward from Georgia to Maine not just because of weather, but the trail’s most strenuous parts are in the Northeast and at that point, hikers have built the strength to endure.

 - Only 20 percent of those who attempt a through-hike actually finish the Appalachian Trail.

 - The Appalachian Trail stretches across 14 states.